 Your Complete Guide to Bonding Plastics & Plastic Glue

 Plastic has come a long way from the early days of Bakelite to the vast array of polymers we see all around us every day.
 We have become so accustomed to seeing plastic that we don’t even give it a second thought.
-Most people see plastic and assume all plastics are created equal.
+Most people see plastic and assume all plastics share the same quality and properties.
 However, there are countless varieties of polymers, and each has unique characteristics.

 Determining Plastic Type Using the Recycling Logo

 Most, if not all, of us know the recycling symbol when we see it.
 It consists of three arrows that form a triangle.
 It’s all around us all the time, but have you ever looked closely and noticed that there may be a number in the middle or another code under it?
 This number or code tells us what group of plastic the item falls into.
 While these numbers and codes exist primarily to ensure that different types of plastic are recycled properly, they can also help you determine what type of adhesive to buy if you need to bond the material.

 In total, there are eight recycling codes for plastic.
 These codes indicate the exact material the product is made of.
 Items stamped with a 1 are made from Polyethylene Terephthalate (PET), while 2 means High-Density Polyethylene (HDPE).
 3 is used for Polyvinyl Chloride (PVC), 4 means Low-Density Polyethylene (LDPE), 5 represents Polypropylene (PP), 6 is for Polystyrene (PS), 7 indicates other plastics, and 9 is used to represent acrylonitrile butadiene styrene (ABS).